roadiz/standard-edition/README.md

 Pay attention that *PHP* is running with *www-data* user.
 Linux docker host must update the `docker/php72-nginx-alpine/Dockerfile` file to reflect your local user **UID**.

-Update line: `usermod -u 1000 www-data` using your on UID, you can find it with `id` command.
+Update line: `&& usermod -u 1000 www-data \` using your on UID, you can find it with `id` command.

 #### On Mac or Windows